fortedigital/Front-End-Internship-Task/README.md

 - Validate if the email is correct
 - Validate if `internshipEnd` date is after `internshipStart` date
-- Update intern data in `db.json` on form submit using API endpoint (PUT http://localhost:3001/interns/:id) ​
+- Update intern data in `db.json` on form submit using API endpoint (PUT http://localhost:3001/interns/:id)

+## Task Two - Add `Add intern` page

+You should create new page for adding a new intern.

+- Link to the page should be in the `Intern List` page heading
+- `Add intern` page should have the same form fields and validation as `Edit Intern` page
+- Add intern to `db.json` on form submit using API endpoint (POST http://localhost:3001/interns)
+- Consider reusing components added in the "Task One"

-## Task Two - Page styling and semantic HTML
+## Task Three - Page styling and semantic HTML

-​You need to work on both `Intern List` page and `Edit Intern` page.
+​You need to work on `Intern List`, `Add Intern` and `Edit Intern` page.

 - Change the HTML markup to the more semantic one.
 - Style both pages according to the design: